Business and Human Rights

 The Business and Human Rights course is a part time masters´s course (15 ECTS).
-The course is taught each Autumn semester, as a fully digital course with four online gatherings throughout the semester.
+The course is taught each Autumn semester, as a part time course with four weekend gatherings throughout the semester.
 These will be organized either fully digital, or hybrid with physical- or digital attendance by your own choice.

 To qualify for acceptance you must fulfil both of the following criterias: